-I would like to start by saying that I do not consider myself and expert prepper and that I firmly believe the road ahead has still many unknowns.
-The experiences shared within the lines of this article are my own and they can provide a clear glimpse of what it means to be a prepper.
+I would like to start by saying that I do not consider myself and expert prepper.
+I firmly believe the road ahead has still many unknowns.
+The experiences shared within the lines of this article are my own.
+They can provide a clear glimpse of what it means to be a prepper.
 Some of these experiences may seem familiar to you because at some point, we’ve all been there.

-My prepping journey started almost five years ago and at that time, it all seemed chaotic, out of place and somehow ridiculous.
+My prepping journey started almost five years ago.
+At that time, it all seemed chaotic, out of place and somehow ridiculous.
 Although I was able to understand why people decide to get prepared, I couldn’t help but wonder: isn’t all of this too much?

-All the information I had to assimilate, all the things I needed to buy, all the things I had to do to make sure I don’t screw up, proved to be just too much and more than once I said to myself: that’s it, you did enough!
+All the information I had to assimilate, all the things I needed to buy, all the things I had to do to make sure I don’t screw up, proved to be just too much.
+More than once I said to myself: that’s it, you did enough!
 It can’t get any better than this…

 The reality is that each prepping journey is different and it all starts with you.
-Some people can handle it while others will just give up and return to their “common life” feeling accomplished that they at least tried and that they have a general knowledge of what to do if it hits the fan.
+Some people can handle it while others will just give up and return to their “common life” feeling accomplished that they at least tried.
+That they now have a general knowledge of what to do if it hits the fan.
 I can understand those who quit and I honestly can’t blame them because this lifestyle isn’t for everyone.
 A prepper has to deal with many obstacles and without proper knowledge and the right help, many will fail.

 Although I could write a book with everything that I’ve experienced during the past 5 years, I will just summarize it to what I think it is the most important for new preppers.